PentestBox/scripts/README.md

 Every module need to have five inputs

 * DESCRIPTION
-* INSTALLATION_DIRECTORY
+* INSTALLATION_CATEGORY
 * COMMANDS
 * PATH_FOR_ALIAS
 * TERMINAL_ALIAS

-Order is not neccessary.
+Order is not necessary.
 Value to these parameters should be on different lines.

 * DESCRIPTION should contain description of the tool.
 You can also include website link in the value.
 * INSTALLATION_DIRECTORY should contain category name.
 In case for **webApplications** it should be **/webApplications**.